-The Athena SWAN Panel encourages and supports cross-membership of School self-assesment teams.
+The Athena SWAN Panel encourages and supports cross-membership of School self-assessment teams.

 The School of Human and Health Sciences is preparing a submission for an Athena SWAN award in academic year 2016-17.

 The School of Art and Design is preparing a submission for an Athena Swan award in academic year 2017-18.

 Find out more at the School of Art and Design Athena SWAN website.

 The School of Computing and Engineering has submitted an application for an Athena Swan Bronze Award in April 2019 and are awaiting the results.